-Hurricane Isaias batters Bahamas as storm targets entire U.S. East Coast
+Hurricane Isaias charges toward Florida as storm targets U.S. East Coast

 It’s not out of the question that broad areas see in excess of 4 inches from the system, but specific timing and amounts remain to be seen.

-The extremely moist air “advected” north by Isaias will interact with a cold front preceding an approaching dip in the jet stream, or trough.
-That will help to focus the rainfall, and will likely cause at least isolated flooding issues.
+The extremely moist air transported north by Isaias will interact with a cold front preceding an approaching dip in the jet stream, or trough.
+That will help to focus the rainfall, and will probably cause at least isolated flooding issues.

-The ongoing COVID-19 pandemic complicates the decisions both of local emergency management officials tasked with ordering evacuations and opening shelters, and the residents who may find themselves forced to use them.
+The ongoing covid-19 pandemic complicates the decisions both of local emergency management officials tasked with ordering evacuations and opening shelters, and the residents who may find themselves forced to use them.

-On Thursday, the American Meteorological Society released guidance on sheltering during a COVID-19, stressing “if you evacuate to a shelter, you are responsible for your health.”
+On Thursday, the American Meteorological Society released guidance on sheltering during the covid-19 pandemic, stressing “if you evacuate to a shelter, you are responsible for your health.”
 The document notes, however, that states and municipalities that open shelters will most likely provide for social distancing and mask use, among other precautions.

 They recommended that residents procure and bring their own sanitation supplies, while also following CDC recommendations.

-The Federal Emergency Management Agency (FEMA) plans to rely less on deployed field teams in areas where community spread of COVID-19 is occurring, instead processing damage claims remotely.
+The Federal Emergency Management Agency (FEMA) plans to rely less on deployed field teams in areas where community spread of covid-19 is occurring, instead processing damage claims remotely.
 In addition, storm planning documents encourage officials to consider ordering those not vulnerable to storm surge or other flooding impacts to shelter in place.

 Of the states most likely to be affected by the storm, Florida is in the worst shape when it comes to coronavirus cases, hospitalizations and deaths.